-Year-end surge boosts Boeing 2022 jet orders and deliveries
+Year-end surge boosts Boeing, but Airbus still No. 1 in 2022

 And Boeing’s total 2022 net sales of 774 jets was up 62% versus 479 a year earlier.

+Against Boeing’s tally of 479, the European aerospace giant delivered 663 jets in 2022.

+And against Boeing’s net orders of 774, thanks to a huge order from China in June, Airbus finished ahead in 2022 with 820 net orders.

-In anticipation of this well-telegraphed outcome, the stock market has already boosted the share price in an expectation that Boeing may finally be on the way back.
+In anticipation of Boeing’s progress in the fourth quarter, the stock market has already boosted the share price in an expectation that Boeing may finally be on the way back.

 The shares that were priced at $134 in late October, closed Monday at just over $208 — though that’s still less than half their peak price just before the second 737 MAX crash in March 2019.

-Note: This story will be updated later on Tuesday morning after the Airbus press conference finishes.